RajeshShedolkar/notes/web3/BlockChain.md

 The immutability, combined with the use of advanced cryptographic techniques, makes the network tamper proof and secure.

 In nutshell:
 Blockchain is a decentralized, digital ledger technology that securely records transactions across multiple computers, ensuring transparency and immutability.
 It underpins cryptocurrencies like Bitcoin and enables various applications in finance, supply chain, and more.

+Solana is a high-performance blockchain platform designed for decentralized applications and crypto projects, known for its fast transaction speeds and low costs.
+It uses a unique consensus mechanism called Proof of History (PoH) to achieve scalability and efficiency.